hanstananda/HE_EW_Demo/README.md

 *   After some trials, it is known that the maximum integer supported is around 32768.
     Therefore, we need to map our floating values to integer within this range.

+*   It is noted that sometimes the decryption occasionally returns a random number(possibly failure of decryption?) which causes accuracy drops.